-Standing at the hotel desk listening to three hotel employees talk about Uruguay is an education.They know enough English for me to understand what they are saying and I want to hear what they have to say.
+Standing at the hotel desk listening to three hotel employees talk is an education.They know enough English for me to understand what they are saying and I want to hear what they have to say.

 Patricia is a hotel maid who lived in the U.S. but came back to Montevideo to be with family.
 Veronica is one step away from becoming a Doctor and is studying to re-take a final board oral exam that has to be passed before she can practice her passion.
-Virginia, another maid, speaks very little English but nods her head when she agrees with what another in the conversation has said.
+Virginia, another maid, speaks very little English but nods her head when she agrees.
 As a tourist, you don’t always have a chance to know people in a country you visit.
 People in the tourist industry are unappreciated Ambassadors for their country.

 ” It is hard, ” all agree. ” My paycheck, ” Patricia says, “doesn’t even pay my rent.
-Without family here, it is really difficult. ”
+Without family, it is really difficult. ”

 Glowing reports about other countries often fall short.
 For people who hold Uruguay together by their daily work, economics is a daily rope climb in a daily obstacle course.

 Even in Socialist countries, you still see people sleeping in the streets.